Hubs123/F1_Projects/README.md

 A program that calculates the most optimal race strategy using:
 	•	Track-specific data
-	•	Tire performance information from Pirelli
+	•	Tire performance information from Pirelli®

 Planned features include:
 	•	Weather conditions (rain)